bacontime/fiddling-around-with-Cairn/combat-math.md

 - Average number of rounds: 1.82
 - When Goblin survives, they're left with an average of 0.89 HP and  7.12 STR
 - When Adventurer survives, they're left with an average of 1.75 HP and  10.78 STR

+We can expect the adventurer wins about 92% of the time.

 ### Hooded Man vs Standard Reference Adventurerer